Bunge (BG) Q3 2017 Results - Earnings Call Transcript

 Adam Samuelson - Goldman Sachs & Co.
 LLC

-Maybe first continuing in Oilseeds and, I guess, I'll push back a little bit on the capacity utilization questions, because what I'm struggling with is there is investments that's going on in the industry in the U.S. Board crush has been in the mid-80s to near $0.90 range.
+Maybe first continuing in Oilseeds, and, I guess, I'll push back a little bit on the capacity utilization questions, because what I'm struggling with is there is investment that's going on in the industry in the U.S. Board crush has been in the mid-80s to near $0.90 range.
 Cash crush hasn't been there.
 You guys haven't been able to achieve margins commensurate with that, nor have some of your bigger peers.
-And I'm trying to think about where is the disconnect that's driving the investment.
+And I'm trying to think about where's the disconnect that's driving the investment.
 Clearly you guys don't really want to be adding capacity.
 You want to improve capacity utilization.
 Yeah, there are dollars flowing into this sector, and I guess the corollary to that is as I look forward, you have some biodiesel kind of fluctuations in policy with the U.S., with the tariffs in Argentina, Argentina now being able to export to the EU.
 That would point to an oil-driven crush, and the impact on meal and the impact on overall crush margins would seem to be a net headwind for you guys.
 I'm trying to reconcile all that.

 Soren W. Schroder - Bunge Ltd.